tbenyon/wordpress_external_login_plugin/plugin-files/readme.txt

 This hook allows you to add custom logic to exclude users.

-I provides you with all the data for the user that is stored in the external database users table.
+It provides you with all the data for the user that is stored in the external database users table.
-If you return `true` from this function it will prevent the user logging in, and returning `false` will bypass this exclusion.
+If you return `true` (or a string - see below regarding custom error messages) from this function it will prevent the user logging in, and returning `false` will bypass this exclusion.

 For example, let's say your external users table had a field called `expiry` which stored a date.
 In this example we want to block users if they login after their expiry date.